bottegaDash/overtime-app/README.md

 - x Administrate admin dashboard
 - x Block non admin and guest users
 - Email summary to managers for approval
-- Needs to be documented if employee did not log overtime
+- x Needs to be documented if employee did not log overtime
-- Need to update for when confirmed
+- x Create audit log for each text message
-- Need to update
+- x Need to update audit log status when an overtime rejected
 - Update buttons on employees homepage so they show on mobile
 - Update buttons to include timespan
 - Update button sort order on employee homepage